mobehnas/Progressive-Web-Applications-PWA--Budget-Tracker/README.md

 - The ability to enter expenses offline.
 - Offline entries should be added to the tracker when the application is brought back online

+## Future Development Plans :
+<b>Future enhancements to this app include:</b>
+-use IndexedDB for offline functionality
+-Application be deployed to Heroku

  ## Repository:
   * The URL of the deployed application: https://github.com/mobehnas/Progressive-Web-Applications-PWA--Budget-Tracker